OpenLibreAI/.github/profile/README.md

 - Deep Learning Labelling AI has valuable use-cases

-- Generative AI has applications for thousands of use-cases
+- Generative AI has applications and thousands of use-cases